dkfurrow/eia-retail-analysis/Price_of_Power_1.md

 So right away, we can see that:

-1. The article values **in bold** will have to be either weighted averages (as indicated by the quote above), or they are inconsistent with this data...we'll accept them as weighted averages for now, but we'll do that consistency check below.
+1. The article values **in bold** (weighted averages) are significantly higher than either (1) the price of the average provider or (2) the price of the median provider.
-2. The price distribution by sales must be *significantly skewed* for retail providers.
+2. So it follows that the price distribution by sales must be *significantly skewed* for retail providers.
 For the most recent year, the weighted average is 24% above the median supplier's price.
 By contrast, for 'Traditional Utilities' that difference is minimal.
-3. My 2018-2019 fixed price contract detailed above makes a lot more sense now...below the median, but closer to that than to the weighted average.
+3. My 2018-2019 fixed price contract detailed above makes a lot more sense now...below the median, but closer to that than to the article's weighted average.

 We definitely should do a visualization here...all 6 rows would be a bit busy, so we'll drop the 'simple mean' values.
 The code is [block 1, here](https://github.com/dkfurrow/eia-retail-analysis/blob/master/eia_retail_analysis1.py).
 <img src="./files/pricey_power_revisited.png" alt="WSJ Data with simple mean and medians">